Skip to Content

 Head straight across to pick up the track to walk over to Kayaköy.

-Or, on this occasion, we’re taking the road to the left and heading back down the winding road back to our starting point.
+Or, on this occasion, we’re taking the road to the left and heading back downhill, along the winding road back to our starting point.

 And this is yet another reason why we prefer the anticlockwise route.
 Still some amazing views to enjoy.